-Remembering A Man I Loved On The Anniversary Of His Death
+Remembering a Man I Loved on the Anniversary of His Death

-We found out that Leo was fighting pancreatic cancer in the fall of 2011 and in February of 2012 I took a week off from work and spent that entire week with Leo in Vermont.
-We chatted and napped.
+We found out that Leo was fighting pancreatic cancer in the fall of 2011 and in February of 2012, I took a week off from work and spent that entire week with Leo in Vermont.
+He and I chatted and napped.
 Laughed and cried.
 I think we both knew that it would be one of the last times we’d have together and so we soaked up every minute of our time.
-By June 18th, Leo was gone.
+By June 18th, my sweet Leo was gone.